yuwki0131/dogmv/docs/USER_MANUAL.md

 ### Command-Line Options

 ```
-dogmv <file.md>
+dogmv [file|directory]

 Arguments:
-  <file.md>    Path to the Markdown file to view
+  [file|directory]    Optional path to a Markdown file or directory
+                      - If a file is provided, opens the file
+                      - If a directory is provided, shows the directory tree
+                      - If omitted, uses the current directory

 Examples:
-  dogmv README.md
+  dogmv README.md                    # Open a specific file
-  dogmv /path/to/document.md
+  dogmv /path/to/document.md         # Open file with absolute path
+  dogmv /path/to/project             # Browse directory
+  dogmv                              # Browse current directory
 ```

 ## Keyboard Shortcuts